LilyHeisig/signal_project/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

+## Class Diagram

+A class diagram of the project can be found in the file class_model.png in the uml_models directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.